Arpit3839/remarkable-kale-f5eae/content/pages/index.md

     background_image_position: center top
     background_image_size: auto
     background_image_opacity: 100
-    content: |
+    content: |+
+      **Be spoilt for choice with our pool of 1500+ mentors worldwide!**

-      Join the waitlist today!
+      Join the waitlist to get on the early bird offers of Mentorpad!

   - type: grid_section
     title: How can we help?
     align: center